In recognition that it can now take me months to write about a country after I visit, I'm going to start a new series called “Notes from the Road.”

 Good food.
-Extremely limited WiFi (no more than five people at a time), but signal for Claro 3G is solid. $7.50/night for a dorm bed.
+Minimal WiFi (no more than five people at a time), but the signal for Claro 3G is solid. $7.50/night for a dorm bed.

 Things to Do

-There’s Class III and IV rapids.
-People who went from Zephyr said it was fun, and the difficult sections were brief.
+There are Class III and IV rapids.
+People who went from Zephyr said it was fun, and the steep sections were brief.

 Drink beer while floating down the river.